rationalagents/gemstateio-groups/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Acknowledgements
 The initial list of Boise groups we used to create the dataset came from Idaho Tech Council's "Local Places For Techies To Network."
-Thanks to others who've sent me tips about new groups.
+Thanks to others who've sent us tips about new groups.

 ## Data validation